 These days we’re seeing more and more serious games in gamification, partly because video games have become mainstream and, as well, smartphones have made it incredibly easy to play games anywhere at any time.

 Transmedia is the practice of taking a media property and extending it into a different medium to either expand upon the material or bring greater attention to it.
 In 1997 Nintendo did this with its N64 release '007: GoldenEye'.
 This was a AAA Title Game that was created to bring more attention to the film of the same title's release but actually ended up making more money than the film itself.

 Not surprising then that 20 years later the video game industry is now 4x larger than the movie industry.
-Perhaps we will soon start seeing advertisements for video games within movies?
+Perhaps we will soon start seeing advertisements for video games in movies?

 Brandification in its simplest form consists of in-game advertising for real-world products & services.
 This could look like messages, images or videos promoting a brand, product or service within a video games' world.
 One of the first to do it well was Counter-Strike.
 One of the most popular first shooter games in history, Counter-Strike allowed advertisers to promote movie posters on the walls within the game itself like "Smokin' Aces" back in 2006 among other films.

 The most recent example of Brandification?
 Tesla is using Player Unknown's Battlegrounds (PUBG) as a platform to market their cars.
 PUBG is one of the most played and viewed (Twitch) video games in the world right now.
 Tesla as of July 2020 placed their cars within the game as drivable vehicles for players.